 Domnul Nica lit a cigarette and inhaled deeply.
-“Yes, something has happened,” the giant man said and reached around his back and withdrew an object from his pocket which he threw at Corneliu.
+“Yes, something has happened,” the giant man said, and reached around his back and withdrew an object from his pocket which he threw at Corneliu.
 Corneliu held his arms over his head as if to prevent an attack, however the defence proved ineffective as the carton of cigarettes hit him in the face and bounced off his knee.

 “Nella was attacked by a rabid dog, ” Domnul Nica said.
 “And she tells me that you fought it off so that she could escape.
 The cigarettes are for your trouble.
 Much better than the cheap stuff you people smuggle in.”

-“Thank you, Domnul Nica,” Serghei sighed and smiled at Corneliu who was in shock.
+“Thank you, Domnul Nica,” Serghei sighed and smiled at Corneliu, who was in shock.
 “But there’s no need for such generosity.
 Both I and Corneliu would’ve done it for anyone.”

 “I am not anyone.
 I found the dog and killed it with a shovel.
 Thank you and goodbye.”
 Domnul Nica turned and left.
 As he strode away, Serghei and Corneliu caught a glimpse of a tattoo on his back of a woman holding a rose with the words ‘Love is fear’ written in cursive underneath.

-“Goodbye, Domnul Nica!
-You can get up from the ground now, cousin.
+“ou can get up from the ground now, cousin.
 He’s gone.”

 “Oh, Serghei!
 I was sure he had come to break all of my fingers, tear off my legs and bite my ears.
-And if he had hurt you as a result of my imprudence… but how could I know?”
+And if he had hurt you as a result of my impudence… but how could I know?”

-Serghei closed his eyes and drew the palms of his hands to his face.
+Serghei closed his eyes, and drew the palms of his hands to his face.
 “Corneliu, you wanted to know if you were a fool, well here is your confirmation.
-If I ever find the carcass of that blessed animal I will kiss it ten times and then force you to take it home and place it in the garden a reminder of your derangement.”
+If I ever find the carcass of that blessed animal I will kiss it ten times and then force you to take it home and place it in the garden as a reminder of your derangement.”